Driver installation on the Remote

 Driver icon

 A driver icon can either use a predefined icon or a custom icon.
-Predefined icons are prefixed with uc:
+Predefined icons are prefixed with uc:, followed by

 the icon identifier in lowercase.